andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/README.md

 | 202311-divvy-tripdata.csv | 73 MB |
 | 202312-divvy-tripdata.csv | 45 MB |

-### Credibility (ROCCC)
+### Credibility (R.O.C.C.C)
-+ The data was taken directly from the Divvy public dataset, which concludes it is reliable, original, comprehensive, current, and cited.
++ The data was taken directly from the Divvy public dataset, which concludes it is Reliable, Original, Comprehensive, Current, and Cited.

 ### Licensing, Privacy, Security, and Accessibility
 + **Licensing**: The public dataset was made available by Motivate International Inc. under this [license](https://divvybikes-marketing-staging.lyft.net/system-data).
 This ensures that the usage of the data follows the specified terms and conditions.